 The Z4 offers a remote vehicle starting system, so the vehicle can be started from inside the driver's house.
 This allows the driver to comfortably warm up the engine before going out to the vehicle.
 The climate system will also automatically heat or cool the interior.
 The A3 Cabriolet doesn’t offer a remote starting system.

-When different drivers share the Z4, the memory system makes it convenient.
+When two different drivers share the Z4, the memory system makes it convenient for both.
 Each setting activates different, customized memories for the driver and front passenger’s seat positions, outside mirror angle, climate settings and radio stations.
 The A3 Cabriolet doesn’t offer a memory system.

-The Z4 offers an optional heads-up display that projects speed readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
+The Z4 offers an optional heads-up display that projects speed and other key instrumentation readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The A3 Cabriolet doesn’t offer a heads-up display.